edieguez/robotics-notes/security/bypass_win_pass.md

 - **4** Add user to a group
 - **5** Remove user from a group
 - **q** Quit editing user, back to user select

+## `sethc.exe` trick

+> Does not work on Windows 10 or any Windows with updates from 2019 and later on

+1. Boot into a live-cd
+2. Go to `Windows/System32`
+3. In a terminal run these commands
+   1. `cp -v sethc.exe sethc.exe.bak`
+   2. `cp -v cmd.exe sethc.exe`
+4. Reboot into Windows
+5. Press shift 5 times.
+You should get a command prompt
+6. Run `control userpasswords2`